ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/azure-cobalt-cicd-aks/azure-cobalt.md

             msbuilddemo.azurecr.io/githubactions-aks-demo:${{github.sha }}
 ```

 This GitHub Actions yaml file defines a workflow to deploy a .NET application to Azure Kubernetes Service (AKS).
-This workflow runs on a self-hosted GitHub Actions runner that you configured earlier.
+This workflow runs on the self-hosted GitHub Actions runner that you configured earlier.
 This workflow can be triggered manually or on a push to the repository.

 It has the following main steps:

-1. `Checkout repo` - Checks out the repository code
+1. `Checkout repo` - Checks out the repository code.
-2. `Build image` - Builds a Docker image of the application
+2. `Build image` - Builds a Docker image of the application.
-3. `Azure login` - Logs into Azure using stored credentials in GitHub Secrets
+3. `Azure login` - Logs in to Azure using stored credentials in GitHub Secrets.
-4. `ACR login` - Logs into Azure Container Registry (ACR)
+4. `ACR login` - Logs in to Azure Container Registry (ACR).
-5. `Tag and push image` - Tags and pushes the Docker image to Azure Container Registry
+5. `Tag and push image` - Tags and pushes the Docker image to Azure Container Registry.
-6. `Get AKS credentials` - Retrieves Azure Kubernetes Cluster credentials
+6. `Get AKS credentials` - Retrieves Azure Kubernetes Cluster credentials.
-7. `Deploy application` - Deploys the application to AKS using specified Kubernetes manifests
+7. `Deploy application` - Deploys the application to AKS using specified Kubernetes manifests.

 ## Run the CI/CD pipeline

 Trigger the pipeline manually by navigating to `Actions` tab in the GitHub repository.
 Select `Deploy .NET app` and click on `Run Workflow`.
 You can also execute the pipeline by making a commit to the repository.
-Once the pipeline executes successfully, you should Actions output similar to what is shown below:
+Once the pipeline executes successfully, you should see the Actions output similar to what is shown below:

 ![github-run #center](_images/github-run.png)